sim6/isardvdi-docs/docs/admin/hypervisors.md

 # VLANS in hypervisor

-To connect a trunk interface with vlan definitions inside the hypervisor you have to set (and uncomment) variables in your isardvdi.conf:
+To connect a trunk interface with vlan definitions inside the hypervisor you have to set (and uncomment) variables in your isardvdi.cfg:

 **IMPORTANT NOTE**: Remember to rebuild the docker-compose by issuing the ./build.sh command again.